Is the Via Francigena next on your adventure bucket list?

 Spend an extra night in Rome:

 The towns and villages which you pass through and overnight in, are very small and rural.
-By the time you reach Rome you will be excited to explore!
+By the time you reach Rome, you will be excited to explore!
 Not that you need an excuse to spend an extra night in Rome anyway, it's one of the most beautiful and interesting cities I have ever been to (I would add at least a few days to the end of the trip).
 By the time I reached the hotel I was exhausted, however, if you have an extra night you can rest your tired legs and enjoy a full day of exploring the following day.
 The hotel which we use, Papavista Relais, was perfectly located, my bedroom window had a bird’s eye view of the Vatican; which you can see below.

 My views from the hotel's bedroom in Rome

-If you are a keen hiker looking for a long-distance Pilgrim walk which is rich in history and culture and takes you off the beaten path, the Via Francigena should be next on your list.
+If you are a keen hiker looking for a long-distance Pilgrim walk that is rich in history and culture and takes you off the beaten path, the Via Francigena should be next on your list.
 If you are lucky enough to have 50 days to spare why not take the on Full Via Francigena.

 Otherwise, you can check out the itineraries here.